 Be Here Now

 I was lucky enough to travel to Barcelona for a yoga retreat at the end of 2016.
-It was the last four days of the year, and the gentleman who put on the retreat made the whole experience amazing, from a tour of the city, a swim in the Mediterranean (yes, in December, it was cold!), a theater performance, a beautiful hike where we were able to see the sunrise over the city, and a New Year's Eve Party, not to mention all of the physical growth and goal setting we completed.
-Thank you Lucas Rockwood at YogaBody!
+It was the last four days of the year, and the gentleman who led the retreat made the whole experience amazing, from a tour of the city, a swim in the Mediterranean (yes, in December... it was cold!), a theater performance, a beautiful hike where we watched the sunrise over the city, and a New Year's Eve party, not to mention all of the physical growth and goal-setting we completed.
+Thank you, Lucas Rockwood at YOGABODY!

-Being in the moment is still not something that comes easy to me.
-I am still a planner, but now I try to remember not to waste precious moments thinking about what is yet to come.
-I plan my day, and let it unfold as it does.
-However, part of my plan now includes appreciating the beauty, uniqueness, and wonder around me.
+Being in the moment still doesn’t come easily to me.
+I’m still a planner.
+But now I try to remember not to waste precious moments thinking about what hasn’t happened yet.
+I plan my day and let it unfold.
+And part of that plan now includes noticing the beauty, the uniqueness, and the wonder around me.

 Be.
 Here.
 Now.